Essence1987/Planner/README.md

 ![A user clicks on slots on the color-coded calendar and edits the events.](./assets/images/DailyCalanderInAction.gif)

+The following <a href="https://essence1987.github.io/Planner/">link</a> takes you to the live page

 **Note** This mockup may not fully match the current page's functionality.

 ## Support